MBD Using Modern GD&T

 Putting pencil to paper is the best way to learn proper GT (and we don’t mean D) for MBD.
 Work through pump assembly examples together, both on paper and using 3D CAD software, with the focus on functional design requirements.

-To Be Announced!
-Pricing will include course materials and lunch on Wednesday, August 29 and Thursday, August 30, 2018.
-Earn a discount when 5 or more people from one company attend.
+$1,495 – Pricing will include course materials and lunch on Tuesday, August 28, Wednesday, August 29 and Thursday, August 30, 2018.
+Earn a discount of $100 per attendee when 5 or more people from one company attend.
 Email Michelle Nordwald if you intend to register 5 or more people.